 Legacy Content types

 This discontinued Content type was replaced by the more powerful and flexible Basic Content type for default page creation.
-The Pilot New CMS websites made extensive use of these.
+The pilot CMS websites made extensive use of these.